praduman20/Review-Slider-React-mini-project-4/README.md

 # React mini project 4 - Review Slider
-React Slider App: A user-friendly React application that lets you navigate through reviews with ease.
+Slider App: A user-friendly React application that lets you navigate through reviews with ease.
 Simply press 'Next' for the next review or 'Previous' for the previous one, making content browsing a breeze.

 ## Demo Link - https://my-review-slider.netlify.app/